 Other Reasons Why a Dog’s Eye Might Swell Up

-Another reason why your dog’s eye might swell is due to them having an allergic reaction to something they’ve ingested or come in contact with after licking or chewing on it.
+Another reason your dog’s eye might swell is their allergic reaction to something they’ve ingested or come in contact with after licking or chewing on it.
 If this isn’t treated, it can lead to a blockage in the digestive system, which will prevent your pet from being able to pass any food or water through their system.
 This is called the megaesophagus, and if not treated, it can cause other organs in your dog’s body to fail and shut down, resulting in death.